Trading 212's 4.05% interest on cash explained (there's a catch)

 Can interest rates change?

-It’s worth bearing in mind that the interest rates on offer can fluctuate, and they’re normally set by the banks and QMMFs that Trading 212 has chosen to use.
-They tend to be adjusted whenever the Bank of England makes changes to its base rate, or whenever Trading 212 chooses.
+They're normally set by the banks and QMMFs that Trading 212 has chosen to use, and tend to be adjusted whenever the Bank of England makes changes to its base rate, or whenever Trading 212 chooses.

 The risk and your options